kawinie/pandathon/README.md

 ]
 ```

-This allows a user to call a declared function, naming the values for the arguments:
+This allows a user to call a declared function, naming the values for the arguments which will be assigned to each argument name in corresponding order:

 ```haskell
 Call "name" [(I 1), (I 2)]